Twitter goes down for many users as outages reported globally

-Twitter appears to have suffered a brief outage on Friday morning with many users reporting the website as down in various parts of the world overnight.
+Twitter appears to have suffered an hours-long partial outage on Friday morning, with many users reporting the website as down in various parts of the world overnight.

 The reports of outages surged from 4,480 at around 4.40am to 37,419 at 6.55am, according to DownDetector.
 Initially, people reported not being able to access Twitter late on Thursday evening.